twilsoft/tryify/README.md

 A teeny tiny functional style error handling module for Deno 🦕

-***If you've found this on github and want to contribute, please consider making a PR [here](https://git.twilsoft.uk/twilsoft/tryify) instead.
-PR's can still be opened here but I'll manually merge them upstream.***
+***If you've found this on Github and want to contribute, please consider making a PR [here](https://git.twilsoft.uk/twilsoft/tryify) instead.
+PR's can still be opened on github but I'll manually merge them upstream.***

 ### Why?
 I don't like `throw`ing things.
 If you're like me and want to be more deliberate with your error handling this is the tool for you.